Lezeper/documents-db/README.md

 				Category model will include main field and sub field (Array).
 When page loaded each Sub Category, then call the server to return responding Counts.
+##### Two ways to make update
+				1. After doing ng-repeat, modified the data based on the original data.
+There is no new variable declare.
+But using this way, it will be a little bit complicated to cancel the update, we need to backup original data by using angular.copy before clicking update button.
+				2. declare a new variable, use ng-init.